PatrickRoethe/Project-exam-resit-pet-adoption-site/README.md

 ```

 ## Known issues & TODOs
-Some success/error messages need improvement
+- Some success/error messages need improvement
-Desktop layout could be more tailored to design spec
+- Desktop layout could be more tailored to design spec
-Some features (like dashboard) are not fully implemented
+- Some features (like dashboard) are not fully implemented
-Code cleanup, refactoring, and error handling could be improved
+- Code cleanup, refactoring, and error handling could be improved
-Optimization: All use global styling, no duplicat code etc
+- Optimization: All use global styling, no duplicat code etc
-Build out adopt function, or contact form
+- Build out adopt function, or contact form
-Build confirmations modals, in  design theme
+- Build confirmations modals, in  design theme
-Adjust and work on LOGO size
+- Adjust and work on LOGO size
-Favourites
+- Favourites
-Profile/Dashboard page, with easy navigation to pet listings AND to update info, avatar etc.
+- Profile/Dashboard page, with easy navigation to pet listings AND to update info, avatar etc.
+and more!